Contents

 How to enjoy susuri-cha with ice

 A summer version uses ice instead of hot water.
 Place 4–5g of Gyokuro leaves in a small cup and add about 20g of ice — roughly a tablespoon.
 Let it sit.
-As the ice melts slowly over 20–30 minutes, it extracts only the most soluble compounds — primarily theanine and other amino acids — at very low temperature.
+As the ice melts slowly over 20–30 minutes, it draws out primarily the most soluble compounds — theanine and other amino acids — at very low temperature.
 The result is intensely sweet, almost syrupy, with an oceanic depth and none of the bitterness that heat might bring.
 When the ice has fully melted, tilt the cup and sip from the gap at the edge.

 To capture the last drops, hold the lid upside down and let the remaining liquid drip onto it, then sip directly from the lid.
 The final drops are always the sweetest.